Guidelines for Adult Volunteers

 - Volunteers are welcome to attend any employee social function or training workshops.

 - Volunteers will receive service awards after 100 hours of service.
-The service awards are given to active volunteers for milestone hours of service of 500, 1000, 2000, etc., at the Annual Volunteer Appreciation held during the Spring.
+The service awards are given to active volunteers for milestone hours of service at the Annual Volunteer Appreciation held in April.

 Browse our CALENDAR for events that might be of interest to you.